meghaniankov/finbot-api/README.md

 ## Bot/A.I.
 Model

 The bot logic was built using [NLTK](https://www.nltk.org/), a Python library for NLP, which we used to [tokenize](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html) and [stem](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) a set of intents.
-We trained the bot by passing that pre-proccessed-data through a neural net using Tensorflow/[TFLearn](http://tflearn.org/).
+We trained the bot by passing that pre-proccessed data through a neural net using Tensorflow/[TFLearn](http://tflearn.org/).

 We could then predict the correct intent based on a user input.
 The user input would be tokenized/stemmed (i.e. create a 'bag of words') and then the model would return the intent that most closely matched the input.